K9 Web Protection

 K9 Web Protection is discontinued content-control software developed by Blue Coat Systems.
 In 2016, K9 Web Protection was acquired by Symantec as part of the company's purchase of Blue Coat Systems.

 In April 2019, Symantec announced that K9 Web Protection would be discontinued and would no longer be made available for download or purchase.
 Technical support for the software ended on June 30, 2019.

 Use

 The software operates without downloading a database to the computer and instead looks to an Internet-based database.
 This means that the computer only needs a very small piece of code and the user can take advantage of the database being updated constantly.
-On the other hand, if the computer can not connect to this database for any reason (such as a firewall blocking the connection), all web access will be disabled.
+On the other hand, if the computer cannot connect to this database for any reason (such as a firewall blocking the connection), all web access will be disabled.

 K9 Web Protection is proprietary software which is free for home use.
 It is possible to have multiple licenses, and every computer needs a separate license.
 Its primary purpose is for parental control, but it is possible to use it for protection of their computer against computer viruses or malware, or for self-blocking of pornography (with an accountability partner).